-Harris County will administer the HCHAP and will develop a needs assessment and minimum housing guidelines.
+Harris County will administer the HCHAP in accordance with the latest needs assessment and housing guidelines.
 This program will include owner-occupied housing rehabilitation and reconstruction.
 Harris County will also provide temporary financial assistance to homeowners to prevent homelessness where such homeowners are still displaced due to the disaster or are in the process of completing repairs to their primary residence to meet habitability standards.
 The activity will consist of two primary services with the sole purpose of preventing homelessness in the region following Hurricane Harvey.
 This activity will be limited only to LMI households.